kyometori/djsmusic/README.md

 ```js
 createMusicManager (Client client, Object options, String property)
 ```
 Build a music manager on `client[property]`.
-If no property supports it'll automatically use music.
+If no property supports it'll automatically use `music`.
 The `options` will be automatically applied to the Manager options.

 ### ClientMusicManager
 #### constructor